 Data collected for this study consisted of 20,680 individual student records containing student demographics, school and teacher identifiers, pretest and posttest scores (Fall 2022 and Spring 2023 respectively) from the STAR Reading assessment, and multiple metrics of Kami usage.
+Moreno Valley Unified School District administered the STAR Reading assessment from Renaissance Learning in the fall, winter, and spring to benchmark student reading performance during the year.
 Student-level data were further aggregated into class and school usage metrics, including class and school test score averages, proportions of various student groups, and average use by school.
 Class was defined as all students associated with the same teacher identifier but not necessarily in the same classroom (section).